RisingStack/react-easy-state/README.md

 export default store(person)
 ```

-The above example wouldn't cause any re-renders on the `person.name = 'Ann'` mutation, because it is targeted at the raw object.
+The above example wouldn't trigger re-renders on the `person.name = 'Ann'` mutation, because it is targeted at the raw object.
 Mutating the raw - none `store` wrapped object - won't schedule renders.

 Do this instead of the above code.

 ```js
 const person = store({ name: 'Bob' })